 - High humidity

 In this way, tents offer little to no security or safety for homeless individuals.

 Instead, municipalities should use engineered fabric structures to provide high-quality living spaces for their homeless population in a safe and humane way.

 A Humane Approach to Housing Solutions for the Homeless

 Municipalities should care about humane housing solutions for the homeless — not because it is good from a public relations perspective, but because at the end of the day, municipalities are made up of people who care about their citizens!

-By building safe and humane homeless shelters, municipalities show their devotion to resolving homelessness in their community.
+By building safe and humane homeless shelters and navigation centers, municipalities show their devotion to resolving homelessness in their community.